-2020-2021 Ohio High School Athletic Association Eligibility and Authorization Statement
+2022-2023 Ohio High School Athletic Association Eligibility and Authorization Statement

-This document is to be signed by the participant from an OHSAA member school and by the participant's parent.
+This document is to be signed by the participant from an OHSAA member school and by the participant's guardian

-I have read, understand and acknowledge receipt of the OHSAA Student Eligibility Guide and Checklist https://www.ohsaa.org/Portals/0/Eligibility/OtherEligibilityDocs/EligibilityGuideHS.pdf which contains a summary of the eligibility rules of the Ohio High School Athletic Association.
+I have read, understand and acknowledge receipt of the OHSAA Student Eligibility Guide and Checklist

+(https://ohsaaweb.blob.core.windows.net/files/Eligibility/OtherEligibilityDocs/EligibilityGuideHS.pdf) which contains a summary of the eligibility rules of the Ohio High School Athletic Association.
 I understand that a copy of the OHSAA Handbook is on file with the principal and athletic administrator and that I may review it, in its entirety, if I so choose.
 All OHSAA bylaws and regulations from the Handbook are also posted on the OHSAA website at ohsaa.org.

-understand that an OHSAA member school must adhere to all rules and regulations that pertain to the interscholastic athletics programs that the school sponsors, but that local rules may be more stringent than OHSAA rules.
+I understand that an OHSAA member school must adhere to all rules and regulations that pertain to the interscholastic athletics programs that the school sponsors, but that local rules may be more stringent than OHSAA rules.